heatherbooker/xen-outreachy/README.md

 - Analyze mbox data using Perceval, and input into Elasticsearch with each message thread being an ES "type":

+__Warning:__ This may seriously tax your computer.
+Be wise.

 ```bash
 python perceval-mbox.py
 ```

+And now we wait, while it does its magic.

+#### Querying:

+TBA

+#### Caveats:

+- Some messages appear to not get threaded.
+They are added under the type `unknown`.
+- My computer struggles as Elasticsearch attempts to consume all available resources and then some.
+Mileage may vary.

 BONUS: